-If you are having trouble paying your premium on time, please contact Member Services to see if we can direct you to programs that will help with your plan premium.
+If you are having trouble paying your Part D late enrollment penalty on time, please contact Member Services to see if we can direct you to programs that will help with your Part D late enrollment penalty.
 (Phone numbers for Member Services are printed on the back cover of this booklet.)